-"Agency competition advocate" means the Director, Office of General Services Acquisition Policy, Integrity, and Workforce within the Office of Acquisition Policy.
+"Agency Advocate for Competition" means the Director, Office of General Services Acquisition Policy, Integrity, and Workforce within the Office of Acquisition Policy.

 "Agency labor advisor" means the Director of the General Services Acquisition Policy Division within the Office of Acquisition Policy.